This article has links to products and services we love, which we may make commission from.

 Party in Miami

-There’s also the outdoor bar, El Patio, in the eclectic Wynwood neighborhood just north of downtown Miami for a fun night in one of Miami’s more artsy areas where you’ll find craft beer and vinyl listening events too.
+There’s also the outdoor bar, El Patio, in the eclectic Wynwood neighborhood just north of downtown Miami, where you’ll find craft beer and vinyl listening events, too, for a fun night in one of Miami’s more artsy areas.

 It’s a nightclub, performance venue, strip club, and rooftop restaurant rolled into one downtown location.